 Subject to operator’s policy, the 6G system shall support mobility between the 6G 3GPP access and non-3GPP access, with minimum impact to the user experience (e.g. QoS, QoE).

+Subject to operator’s policy, the 6G system shall be able to provide a suitable means for UEs to determine which access technology to use between 3GPP access technology and non-3GPP access technology if congestion is detected.

+NOTE: This requirement is intended for initial access only and is not applicable for ongoing sessions.

 * * * Next Change * * * *